 23 Dec Heli-Snowboarding in the Alps vs heli-skiing in the Alps

-Skiers and boarders often heli-ski together.
+Skiers and boarders often heli-ski on a heli-ski safari together.
 Heli-snowboarding in the Alps can be amazing but snowboarders typically take a different line to skiers and this can cause some issues when heli-snowboarding in the Alps.
 Each location offers something different.
 Snow conditions, terrain, weather and the local regulations all affect how heli-skiing and heli-boarding will be on your trip.
 This is one of two blogs which outline some points that are good-to-know for your heli-snowboarding in the Alps.

 Where can you heli-snowboard in the Alps?